radiantearth/source-cooperative/README.md

 # Development Roadmap

-At Radiant Earth, transparency is a core value and we're excited to share our latest developments with you.

-There are still many features we have planned for Source Cooperative that are not yet integrated into the current beta release.

-To give you a clearer picture of our roadmap, we have outlined our plans in the [GitHub Milestones](https://github.com/radiantearth/source-cooperative/milestones).
+You can see our roadmap in the [Milestones](https://github.com/radiantearth/source-cooperative/milestones) of this repository.
 There, you can see the features we are actively working on and whether they will be included in the [summer 2023 release](https://github.com/radiantearth/source-cooperative/milestone/1) or still do not have a timeframe for their integration (see [TBD Milestone](https://github.com/radiantearth/source-cooperative/milestone/2)).

 # Interact with Existing Planned Features